seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 To call together all his state of war;
 Fresh kings are come to Troy: to-morrow
 We must with all our main of power stand fast:
-And here’s a lord,–come knights from east to west,
+And here's a lord,--come knights from east to west,
 And cull their flower, Ajax shall cope the best.

 **AGAMEMNON**